Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Introduction

-PF and CNFs show great potential for Bayesian inference on stochastic models and are increasingly recognized within the epidemiological modeling community for providing probabilistic estimates of disease characteristics to effectively monitor pandemic outbreaks~\citep{radev2021outbreakflow, storvik2023}.
+PF and CNFs show great potential for Bayesian inference on stochastic models and are increasingly recognized within the epidemiological modeling community for providing probabilistic estimates of disease characteristics to effectively monitor pandemic outbreaks~\cite{radev2021outbreakflow, storvik2023}.
 However, their adoption has been limited by the lack of a comprehensive comparison assessing their relative performance.
 This work offers a praxis-driven comparison between both inference methods, assessing strengths and weaknesses of the particular approaches, as well as their alignment.
-In the first part, we described the two stochastic compartmental models, the well-known SIR model~\citep{McKendrick_Kermack} and a two-variant SEIR model, which was used to analyze the spread of COVID-19 in Ethiopia~\citep{ethiopian_data}.
+In the first part, we described the three stochastic compartmental models, the well-known SIS and SIR models~\cite{McKendrick_Kermack} and a two-variant SEIR model, which was used to analyse the spread of COVID-19 in Ethiopia~\cite{ethiopian_data}.
 Together with the observational model bridging compartment trajectories with empirical data they serve as the foundation for our study.
 Moreover, we outline Bayesian inference for stochastic differential equation-based models, and explain the chosen techniques of CNF and PF together with the implementation of our comparison workflow.
-In the second part of the work, we outline the results from comparing the two inference methods on synthetically generated data for the two chosen compartmental models and additionally using real-data for the two-variant SEIR model.
-Both methods provide robust and reliable inference results on the stochastic version of the SIR model with synthetically generated data, validating their implementation at hand.
-Analyzing the agreement of the estimated marginal posteriors and model fits based on different synthetic datasets for the two-variant SEIR model, including (partially) missing data, shows that both methods yield good fits to the data at hand.
+In the second part of the work, we outline the results from comparing the two inference methods on synthetically generated data for the chosen compartmental models and additionally using real-data for the two-variant SEIR model.
+For the two smaller compartmental models, SIS and SIR, we compared the estimated posterior distributions with a reference posterior obtained by Hamiltonian Monte Carlo (HMC) sampling on a discretized version of the stochastic model.
+Both methods provide robust and reliable inference results on the stochastic versions of the SIS and SIR model with synthetically generated data, validating their implementation at hand.
+For the more complex two-variant SEIR model the approximate computation of a reference posterior using HMC methods is not feasible, showcasing the need of the assessed Bayesian inference methods.
+Analyzing the agreement of the estimated marginal posteriors and model fits given by PF and CNF based on different synthetic datasets, including (partially) missing data, shows that both methods yield good fits to the data at hand.
 However, ill-conditioning of the model leads to differences in the shape of the marginal posteriors due to difference in parameter space exploration by the inference methods.
 Applying both methods to an reparametrized version with parameter dimension reduction can overcome these issues and improves posterior alignment.
 Inference based on the data from~\cite{ethiopian_data} shows the applicability of both methods to real-world data.
 A discussion of the results, their limitations and further research directions follows in \autoref{section: discussion}.